lex-node/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+ What problem does the context API help solve?

+    sharing state among components without complex props drilling all the way from parent to child to sub-child etc.; it does this by storing state in a special context object

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+ In your own words, describe actions, reducers and the store and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+        actions feed a special kind of action object to a reducer function via a redux method called ‘dispatch’...the action object will have a “type” property to trigger specific function in the reducer and optionally a ‘payload’ property to supply the reducer with data reducers accept action objects and use them as a basis for returning a new app state, depending on the action.type and action.payload store is a special redux object that holds the ‘immutable’ data of the app at each moment and can be plugged into special redux methods like {connect}

-- [ ] What is the difference between Application state and Component state?
+ What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    application state is global and immutable
+    component state is specific to that component and can be manipulated--e.g. via hooks if a piece of state can remain within a component then it can live in that component; otherwise it’s better to use global state

-- [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+ Describe redux-thunk, what does it allow us to do?
+How does it change our action-creators?

+    thunk is middleware that enables an async function to be completed within an action before the action is dispatched to the reducer

-- [ ] What is your favorite state management system you've learned and this sprint?
+ What is your favorite state management system you've learned and this sprint?
 Please explain why!

+	redux!

 ## Project Set Up